linobollansee/css-property-adjuster/README.md

 ### Bugs and Issues

-- Initially, the oversight of not disabling user selection in CSS resulted in a frustrating user experience, as the input controls were susceptible to malfunctioning and frequently accidently selected instead of being precisely controlled.
+- Initially, the oversight of not disabling user selection in CSS resulted in a frustrating user experience, as the input controls were susceptible to malfunctioning and frequently accidentally selected instead of being precisely controlled.
 This issue was promptly addressed and successfully rectified.

 ![Selection bug](https://linobollansee.github.io/css-property-adjuster/readme/media/css-property-adjuster-selection-bug.png)